 Epic Las Vegas Casino Deal Set to Close as PlannedCommercial Content | 21+ | T&Cs Apply

 Eldorado Resorts stunned the gaming industry last year with its $17.3 billion offer to acquire Caesars Entertainment, one of the leading gambling companies on the New Jersey Casino and Nevada Casino markets.
-Heading into the summer of 2020 amid a full blown health crisis with the coronavirus outbreak, the deal remains on track to close this year.
+Heading into the summer of 2020 amid a full-blown health crisis with the coronavirus outbreak, the deal remains on track to close this year.

 With multiple moving parts, the deal has been under industry scrutiny since Day 1.
 With the widespread damaging effects from March’s coronavirus shutdown, many of those same industry insiders thought the deal would die a painful agonizing death.
-Checkout the latest on legal online gambling.
+Check out the latest on legal online gambling.

 Everyone knows that anything can happen in Las Vegas.
 Multiple reports from a number of business sources are firm in their prediction that the deal will go through pending regulatory approval.
-They are going as far as to suggest that it will close relatively close to the original predicted date sometime in the second or third quarter of the year.
+They are going as far as to suggest that it will close relatively close to the originally predicted date sometime in the second or third quarter of the year.

 Wall Street remains bullish on the deal with its “buy” rating in light of Eldorado’s plans.
 Cited by the Las Vegas Review-Journal, Deutsche Bank’s Carlo Santarelli had this to say about the pending merger:

 “We have become more confident that the industry is about to experience a material transformation in an expense structure that has essentially been accepted as is for some time.”